ExpediaGroup/graphql-component/README.md

 - `root` - root object.
 - `context` - context object value.
 - `variables` - key:value mapping of variables for the input.

+Returns an object containing results and may contain errors on field values.

 The `execute` function also adds some helper fragments.
 For any type you query in a component, a helper fragment will exist to query all fields.